storeon/storeon/README.md

 # Storeon

-A tiny event-based Redux-like state manager for React and Preact.
+A tiny event-based Effector-like state manager for React and Preact.

 * **Small.** 196 bytes (minified and gzipped).
 No dependencies.
   It uses [Size Limit] to control size.